 Chimney stacks

 Repair category 2

-Notes Our inspection of chimneys was limited but they are of an age and style where a degree of regular ongoing maintenance should be anticipated.
-A section of blown render was noted.
-It may be prudent to have repair work carried out to prevent the possibility of water ingress and any further deterioration.
+Notes Vegetation growth was noted to chimney stacks.
+Future repairs will be required.
+Our inspection of chimneys was limited but they are of an age and style where a degree of regular ongoing maintenance should be anticipated.